-During the P1 year students are advised by the Director of Progressions.
-Once a student reaches their P2 year, the Offices of Academic and Student Affairs collaborate to select a Faculty Advisor for each professional student pharmacist.
+During the P1 year students receive a combination of academic advising from the Director of Progressions and professional advising from their assigned faculty advisor.
+Once a student reaches their P2 year, they transition to working primarily with their faculty advisor, although the Director of Progressions is always available to assist students as needed.
 Students are encouraged to meet with their advisors periodically, at least once a semester, to discuss academic, personal, career and professional goals.

 Grade Watch Program (Ms. Sigler)

-The Grade Watch Program is a partnership between students, the Director of Progressions, and faculty members who work together to recognize potential academic problems in specific courses or with individual student progression.
-The team surveys student achievement and attendance in courses, takes immediate and appropriate corrective action when a student deficiency is identified by an academic alert and develops strategies to improve student achievement and retention.
+The Grade Watch Program is a partnership between students, the Director of Progressions, and faculty advisors who work together to recognize potential academic problems in specific courses or with individual student progression.
+The team surveys student achievement and takes immediate and appropriate corrective action when a student deficiency is identified by an academic alert and develops strategies to improve student achievement and retention.

 Benefits of the activities of the Grade Watch Program are: